MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 {{</ note>}}

-In Materialize, you can create indexes on a [source](/concepts/sources/) or a [table](/sql/create-table) to maintain in-memory up-to-date source or table data in the cluster you create the index.
+In Materialize, you can create indexes on a [source](/concepts/sources/) or a [table](/sql/create-table) to maintain in-memory, up-to-date source or table data in the cluster you create the index.
 This can help improve [query performance](#indexes-and-query-optimizations) when [using joins](/transform-data/optimization/#join) or when serving results directly